Bachelor of Science in Business Administration (BSBA)

 The purpose of general education is to give breadth to the student’s education.
 With a general background in English language communication and critical thinking, mathematics and natural sciences, arts and humanities, and the social sciences, the student will be prepared for his/her roles both in society and at work.
 Students who have not completed the general education requirements upon entering a degree program at SFBU are required to observe the following curriculum to meet the general education requirements.

-Area A: English Language Communication and Critical Thinking (12 units)
+Area A: English Language Communication and Critical Thinking (12 units required)

 (ENGL101, ENGL115, AND ENGL425 are required courses.
 Other listed courses are suggested subjects.)